eloi700/Typescript-Apps-Exer/Notes.md

 const logger = (message: string): void => {
   console.log(message);
 };
+// void can retun NULL or UNDEFINED

+const throwError = (message: string): never => {
+  throw newError(message);
+}
+// never will not execute the function completely.
+Will use only if we never expected to return any

 const throwError = (message: string): void => {
   if (!message) {